matteosox/nba/README.md

     - Replace images with interactives
     - Improve tables (sortable, hover for definition, colorize for z-scores)
     - [Incremental static regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration)
+- General
+    - Separate out setup and build
+        - setup: build two containers (app container no longer builds NextJS app)
+        - test: run various lightweight tests in those containers
+        - build: build NextJS app (to test building the app locally, but we use Vercel for this in CICD)

 ## Developer Notes